US auto labor talks intensify near strike deadline

 Senator Bernie Sanders said in an opinion piece Tuesday that if the Detroit automakers "do not provide reasonable contracts to address longstanding inequities in the industry, there will be a strike – and all of us should support the strikers."

-House Speaker Emeritus Nancy Pelosi praised the UAW push for higher wages.
-"I am proud to stand with UAW as they fight for a hard-earned pay raise, especially respecting new workers, as well as better working conditions and the job security that they deserve."

-Stellantis on Monday made another counteroffer after the union made a revised offer on Sunday and could make another one on Tuesday, a source said.
+Stellantis on Monday made another counteroffer after the union made a revised offer on Sunday and was planning to make another one on Tuesday, company and union sources said.

 LAST DAYS BEFORE DEADLINE